Galactic Scaling Rules in a Modified Dynamical Model: Galactic Scaling Rules Derived From the Virial Theorem

 Using Eq. \ref{TF} we see that in the last equation we have $V^{4}_{eq}-8c_{1}a_{0}\alpha \beta GM=0$ and therefore we obtain Eq. \ref{RV} again.

 Finally, combining any pair of these three scaling relations, i.e. \ref{RM}, \ref{TF} and \ref{RV}, one can find another scaling law between mass, velocity and scale length as:

 These four scaling rules are closely interconnected because they have been derived from simultaneous imposition of stability and equilibrium conditions in the context of modified dynamics \ref{Potential}.
 However, only two of the relations could be considered as independent as discussed in the Introduction.
+Being derived from the virial theorem, these scaling relations characterize the whole system and in particular they do not hold at a certain radial distance.

 The interconnectivity of these four scaling rules is displayed in Fig. \ref{fig:scaling}.
-As Schulz \cite{2017ApJ...836..151S} has explained, versions of these relations have been well known in the literature \citep{1960ApJ...131..293B,1981MNRAS.194..809L,1995AIPC..336..495K}; though, in some prior works, researchers have used magnitude rather than baryonic mass to discuss the relations.
+As \cite{2017ApJ...836..151S} has explained, versions of these relations have been well known in the literature \citep{1960ApJ...131..293B,1981MNRAS.194..809L,1995AIPC..336..495K}; though, in some prior works, researchers have used magnitude rather than baryonic mass to discuss the relations.
 Schulz derives all of these scaling rules by an elegant line of reasoning based on two propositions.
 The first assumption is that the centripetal acceleration at the edge of the galaxy is proportional to the predicted acceleration of Newtonian physics.
 Second, this acceleration is a constant which is related to MOND constant acceleration $a_{0MOND}$.
 However, it should be mentioned that there is another constant in Schulz's proposal which is named as flatness factor or $C_{f}$.
 This constant is defined as the "increased gravitational force due to a flattened mass distribution versus a point mass" \citep{2017ApJ...836..151S}.
 The constant $C_{f}$ helps to fit the data to the scaling rules; though, it only changes the intercepts in $\log - \log$ planes.
 See our discussion on data analysis below for a similar situation.